BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 In this second instance that we refer before you may get information about it using `lnd$lncli -n testnet getinfo` command.

+> :warning: **WARNING:**   Notice this example is using an LND instance,   if you want to reproduce this steps you should use Bitcoin Standup Script and install a new LND instance.

 ```
 lnd$ lncli -n testnet getinfo
 {